 - Design a custom 404 page.
 I use the 404 to 301 plugin for pages/posts I've removed to redirect to an informative page to guide visitors.

 - Update your Copyright in the footer.
-Then, mark you calendar to do so each December too.
-(Also replace the theme name with your company name.)
+Then, mark your calendar to do so each December too.
+(Also, replace the theme name with your company name.)